Sallonii/Weather-App/README.md

 ## Functionality

 <details>
-<summary>Functionality to be added</summary>
+<summary>Functionalities</summary>
 <br/>

-The app must have the following functionalities:
+The app have the following functionalities:

-- Initially, the app should fetch and display weather details for a default location (e.g., Hyderabad).
+- Initially, the app fetch and display weather details for a default location (e.g., Hyderabad).
 - The user can search for weather details of other cities by entering the city name and clicking the search icon or pressing the Enter key.
-- The app should display the current weather details including temperature, weather status, wind speed, humidity, visibility, feels-like temperature, pressure, sunrise, and sunset times.
+- The app display the current weather details including temperature, weather status, wind speed, humidity, visibility, feels-like temperature, pressure, sunrise, and sunset times.
-- The app should also display a 3-hourly forecast for the next 9 hours.
+- The app also display a 3-hourly forecast for the next 9 hours.
 - The theme of the app can be toggled between light and dark modes.

 </details>